|

 Pepper plants, tomato plants, and celery all like to grow in similar soil types and prefer the same environmental growing conditions, so they grow well together without much fuss.

-Celery prefers shade during the hottest part of the day, and taller plants like tomatoes and peppers will oblige.
-For more shade-loving vegetables, check out our list of 31 vegetables that grow well in the shade.
+Celery prefers shade during the hottest part of the day, and taller plants like tomatoes and peppers will provide it for them.
+Check out our related article on the best vegetables to grow in the shade.

 If you want healthy celery stalks adding a few aromatic herbs can provide many benefits:

-Heavily scented herbs like thyme, rosemary, hyssop, oregano, sage, basil plants, lavender, summer savory, and mint act as insect repellants.
+Heavily scented herbs like thymerosemary, hyssop, oregano, sage, basil, lavender, summer savory, and mint act as insect repellants.
 Thyme is an excellent deterrent against garden moths and pesky aphids.

 Flowering aromatic herbs also attract beneficial pollinators like butterflies and honey bees.
 Pollinators will help increase the yields in your gardens as they assist with pollination.
 The flowers also attract beneficial insects like ladybugs, parasitic wasps, lacewings, and garden beetles which will help control infestations of pesky harmful insects.